-Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) announced that Associate Professor Alejandro Toriello has been appointed to the Leo and Louise Benatar Early Career Professorship.
+Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE) announced that Associate Professor Alejandro Toriello has been appointed to the Leo and Louise Benatar Early Career Professorship.

 “Alejandro has made valuable contributions to both the Stewart School and his field through his research related to supply chain management, logistics, and optimization,” said Edwin Romeijn, ISyE’s H. Milton and Carolyn J. Stewart School Chair.
 “His appointment to the Leo and Louise Benatar Early Career Professorship will enable him to further advance in his career and impact his field.”